waxx567/fivefiftyfive/project/README.md

 How I got here:

 This is the final project for my Harvard CS50 course.
-I had originally planned on using the homepage I designed for an earlier problem set, adding database functionality.
+I had originally planned on using the homepage I designed for problem set 8, adding database functionality.

 Didn't like the basic look of that project for this one so I changed things.